 - Manufacturing feedstock use by type, amounts in trillion Btu (TBtu), and percentage shares of total feedstock use in 2018

 - natural gas958 TBtu16%

 - coal425 TBtu7%

 Among manufacturers, the chemicals, petroleum and coal products, and primary metals subsectors are the main consumers of nonfuel energy/feedstocks.
-Chemical manufacturing nonfuel consumption of HGLs, naphtha, and natural gas accounted for 22% of total U.S. manufacturing sector fuel and nonfuel energy use in 2018.
-Chemical manufacturers account for most of nonfuel energy/feedstocks use by manufacturing.
+In 2018, chemical manufacturers accounted for about 70% of total nonfuel energy feedstocks use by manufacturing and for 22% of total U.S. manufacturing sector fuel and nonfuel energy/feedstock use.

 1 End-use energy consumption includes primary energy consumption by the sector and retail electricity sales to (or purchases by) the sector.
 Total energy consumption includes primary energy consumption, retail electricity sales/purchases, and electrical system energy losses associated with the retail electricity sales/purchases.